 Burnout Therapy in Manhattan for Leaders Facing AI, Layoffs, and Ethical Stress

-As an executive therapist I provide leaders with a confidential and supportive space to process stress, maintain mental resilience, and enhance decision-making under pressure.
+As an executive therapist I provide leaders with a confidential and supportive space to process this stress , maintain mental resilience, and enhance decision-making under pressure.

-Across organizations, leaders are often responsible for decisions affecting employee livelihoods, company performance, and long-term culture.
-These pressures, while rarely visible externally, often produce body-oriented stress, anxiety, depression, and other symptoms.
+As a leader, you are responsible for decisions affecting employee livelihoods, company performance, and organizational culture.
+These pressures, while rarely visible externally, often generate incedible amounts of stress, anxiety, depression, and other symptoms that can be eased with specialized therapy.

 I provide confidential executive psychotherapy in Manhattan for leaders seeking clarity, resilience, and ethical guidance while managing layoffs, technological change, profit and performance pressures, and organizational transitions.